michael-hamilton/Quartz/docs/documentation.md

 ###Forms
 Quartz provides useful styles for most form elements including `input`, `textarea`, `select`, and `label`.
-There are several ways that form styles could be take advantage of.
-The most common way to pickup form styles is to wrap each form element and it's corresponding label in an element with the class `.form-row` as follows:
+The easiest way to pickup Quartz's form styles is to wrap each form element and it's corresponding label in a `div` with the class `.form-row` as follows:

 #####Example
 	<div class="form-row">